akrzemi1/papers/notes/ignorable_features.md

 Some use cases, like indicating that the cost of evaluating the contract predicate is greater than the cost of invoking the function, could naturally be expressed as attributes appertaining to contract annotations.
-However, this becomes impossible when contract aannotaitons themselves look like an attribute: you cannot have an attribute appertain to an attribute.
+However, this becomes impossible when contract annotaitons themselves look like attributes: you cannot have an attribute appertain to an attribute.
 This problem does not exist if a different syntax is used for contract annotations.
 The following, is an example taken from  [P2461](https://isocpp.org/files/papers/P2461R0.pdf):

 ```c++